Hartford Hawks Logo

 Hartford Hawks Logo History

-“H” is red with a black outline, which corresponds to the official colors of the university.
+“H” is red with a black outline, corresponding to the university’s official colors.
 The horizontal bar is stylized as a bird’s head with a white eye and a large beak.
 Four stripes of varying lengths extend from it, creating a visual illusion of movement.

 What is Hartford Hawks?

 Hartford Hawks is a sports department that unites 17 student teams from the University of Hartford.
-Located in West Hartford, Connecticut, it participates in NCAA Division I competitions.
+It participates in NCAA Division I competitions in West Hartford, Connecticut.
 The athletes are part of the Commonwealth Coast Conference.

 1984 – 2014